ShreyKumar/Hyer/Hyer/info.md

 employer
 tags

 Job also contains the fields applicants, hired, and status, where applicants and hired are both defaulted to empty strings, and status is defaulted to open when posted.
+Returns the key (jobID), when successfully posted.

 ## UPDATE JOBS
 Request body contains all the fields which POST has, with the addition of applicants, hired, and status.